Chimel v. California: Decision and significance

 The Supreme Court ruled 6–2 in favor of Chimel.
 It held that the search of Chimel's house was unreasonable under the Fourth and Fourteenth Amendments.

-The Court reasoned that searches "incident to arrest" are limited to the area within the immediate control of the suspect.
-While police could reasonably search and seize evidence on or around the arrestee's person, police were prohibited from rummaging through the entire house without a search warrant.
-The Court emphasized the importance of warrants and probable cause as necessary bulwarks against government abuse:
+The court reasoned that searches "incident to arrest" are limited to the area within the immediate control of the suspect.
+While police could reasonably search for and seize evidence on or around the arrestee's person, police were prohibited from rummaging through the entire house without a search warrant.
+The court emphasized the importance of warrants and probable cause as necessary bulwarks against government abuse:

-It overturned the trial court conviction by stating that the officers could reasonably search only "the petitioner's person and the area from within which he might have obtained either a weapon or something that could have been used as evidence against him."
+The ruling overturned the trial-court conviction by stating that the officers could reasonably search only "the petitioner's person and the area from within which he might have obtained either a weapon or something that could have been used as evidence against him."